 - Special Area Permit — For approved aquatic farms located in a critical habitat area, ADF&G Habitat Division issues a Special Area Permit concurrent with the Operation Permit.

-- US Army Corps of Engineers (USACE) — After receiving all State agency authorizations, a person can make a request to the U.S. Army Corps of Engineers for authorization under the Regional General Permit (GP) POA-2006-1035 for Aquatic Farm Structures within the State of Alaska.
+- US Army Corps of Engineers (USACE) — After receiving all State agency authorizations, a person can make a request to the U.S. Army Corps of Engineers for authorization for Aquatic Farm Structures within the navigable waters of the State of Alaska.